 4. Next, cut some additional shapes (triangles, squares, etc) from the leftover melon slices with a knife and add them to each end of the skewer.

 Place the finished skewers at each place setting before guests arrive, and they’ll know exactly where to sit.
 Plus, they will have an edible treat to munch on before the meal.

 You can also use these name skewers as drink stirrers, if you’re throwing a casual summer bash and don’t have a need for place cards.

 Concept, photography, and styling by Brittni Mehlhoff.

 Looking for even more DIYs to try?
-Get the tutorial for the DIY watercolor napkins pictured in these photos, right here.
+Get the tutorial for the DIY watercolor napkins pictured in these photos, right here, or check out this great course on DIY Centerpieces.
 And if you want to get updates on DIYs, free craft classes, events, and more, sign-up for our craft updates right here.